 - Caterers must stay within the approved function area.
 It is to be kept clean, tidy and safe at all times.

-Barbecues and pizza ovens
+Barbecues and Pizza Ovens

-- The use of portable barbecues, pizza ovens, spit roasts and bain-maries will only be considered when operated by a professional catering company in selected areas for functions of 80 people or more.
-The caterer is solely responsible for the supervision, spillage and transfer of these items.
+- The use of portable barbecues, pizza ovens, spit roasts and bain-maries will only be considered when operated by a professional catering company and in selected areas for events / functions of 80 people or more.
+The use of portable gas barbecues is restricted to certain venues and requires written approval from BGPA.